doctrine/mongodb-odm/UPGRADE-1.3.md

  * The `@NotSaved` annotation was deprecated and will be dropped in 2.0.
 Use the `notSaved` option on the `@Field`, `@ReferenceOne`, `@ReferenceMany`, `@EmbedOne` or `@EmbedMany` annotations instead.
+ * Using more than one class-level document annotation (e.g. `@Document`, `@MappedSuperclass`) is deprecated and will throw an exception in 2.0.
+   Classes should only be annotated with a single document annotation.

 ### XML mappings